Stanyke/Country-Data-API-Fetcher/README.md

 Also in the recent update i added a div element with value "Get All Countries", thou it's not a button but when clicked on it get all countries available according to their names.

+NB: Remember to click on "Get All Countries" to get all countries.

 Feel free to reach out to me, enchance to your satisfaction.
 Happy coding...